GranBan/granthbangard_data-science_portfolio/Spotify NLP App Review Intelligence System/README.md

 **Priority matrix.** Frequency (50%), severity (30%, average star rating), and recent trend (20%, share of the 5 most recent versions) combine into a single score per topic, converting NLP output directly into a ranked engineering backlog with a recommended action per issue.

+**Deployment.** All precomputed outputs, sentiment labels, topics, priority scores, embeddings, are served through a FastAPI backend exposing REST endpoints per page.
+The Next.js frontend consumes these endpoints and handles all interactivity client-side, replacing the original Streamlit app's single-process, full-page-rerun architecture with a proper two-tier setup.

 ---

 ## Interactive Demo